textmagic/textmagic-rest-csharp-v2/docs/TextMagicApi.md

             try
             {
-                // Get all sub-accounts with their REST API tokens associated with app name GetSubaccountsWithTokensResponse result = apiInstance.GetSubaccountsWithTokens(getSubaccountsWithTokensInputObject, page, limit);
+                // Get all sub-accounts with their REST API tokens associated with a specified app name GetSubaccountsWithTokensResponse result = apiInstance.GetSubaccountsWithTokens(getSubaccountsWithTokensInputObject, page, limit);
                 Debug.WriteLine(result);
             }